-If you have a documented disability and wish to discuss academic accommodations, please see your primary Lab Coordinator as soon as possible.
+If you have a documented disability and wish to discuss academic accommodations, please see your primary Laboratory Coordinator by the second meeting of lab.
 (The Coordinator of Services for Students with Disabilities is located in the Sullivan Center for Student Services, Suite 260, 508-7714, and must be contacted independently.)